KHFZ: History

-Educational Radio Foundation launched the current Spanish language Christian format, branded as "Fuzíon 102.3 & 103.1" on January 17, 2020, at 7:00 pm.
+Encouragement Media Group launched the current Spanish language Christian format, branded as "Fuzíon 102.3 & 103.1" on January 17, 2020, at 7:00 pm.
 Between the two, the combined signals serve the majority of the Tyler-Longview rated market.

 KMPA previously featured a Regional Mexican format branded as Super 103.1 prior to the sale of the facility to Educational Radio Foundation of East Texas.

 On July 22, 2022, the station changed its call sign to KHFZ.